studioVMdev/valentin-manaila-bandsite/README.md

 # Getting Started

-## The site uses [JSON-Server](https://github.com/typicode/json-server) to serve a local db.json file as a database.
-I employed a functional approach to writing the code, using clearly defined functions that return the same output given the same input.
+## I employed a functional approach to writing the code, using clearly defined functions that return the same output given the same input.
 ## __Shows Section__
 - Shows are retrieved from local db.json and rendered to UI using Javascript.
 - The Id retrieved from the database is assigned to the show div wrapper using a __data-__ attribute.